taido028/Project-1.0/README.md

 ## How to run:

-1. Open new terminal and run command `npm start`
+1.Open new terminal and run command to install: `npm i @taido028/project_authorizationpage`

+2. Next run command `npm start`

 ## Features: